 1. Equitable use

-In the image, we can see a large multi-person multitouch interface composed of three vertical touchscreens placed side-by-side to form a touchable wall of art in the San Francisco Museum of Modern Art (SFMOMA).
+In the image, we can see a large multi-person multitouch interface composed of three vertical touch screens placed side-by-side to form a touchable wall of art in the San Francisco Museum of Modern Art (SFMOMA).
 It is easy to write off an experience so rooted in the visual as inaccessible—even uninteresting or inappropriate for an audience that is blind or has low vision.
 Yet this wall of art has a braille and large-print label inviting visitors to plug headphones into it and to activate an accessibility button.
 Upon being pressed, the accessibility button toggles on a voice layer that walks the user through the experience.
 The images of art on screen are all beautifully described.
 The videos have audio description and captioning, and any text is enlarged.
 The gestures to control this interface have specifically been influenced by the industry-leading solution for touchscreen accessibility for the blind, Apple’s iPhone.
 This touch-based digital exploration of modern art only requires the use of a single finger to be fully controlled, even allowing those with reduced dexterity to participate.
-By gliding a finger across the screen, a visitor with vision impairment can explore the artworks on display, listen to their visual descriptions, interact with multimedia such as videos, and, in short, enjoy the same experience as their sighted peers.
+By sliding a finger across the screen, a blind visitor can explore the artworks on display, listen to their visual descriptions, interact with multimedia such as videos, and, in short, enjoy the same experience as their sighted peers.

 2. Flexibility in use